BetterToBest/compassionism-simulation/CONTRIBUTING.md

 - **`runYear()` RNG coupling fixed (resolves the item found in v4.2).** Every conditional quantity inside the per-agent loop (BU spend fraction, CIP quality bump, octave advancement, SZH→PTF induction and share, PTH appreciation noise, PTF Bass adoption) is now drawn unconditionally every year for every agent; only the *use* of the drawn value is gated — mirroring the v4.2 `makeLatentAgent()` eligibility-draw fix.
 The non-participant-poverty validation check is tightened back to strict per-seed agreement at n=200 (was a mean-across-5-seeds workaround at n=500) and passes 5/5.

 - **Per-agent PTH tenure tracking (first step, not the full fix).** Agents now carry `pthTenure` (years held in PTH residency), incremented each year while in PTH and reset on exit.
 This is tracking data only — the variable tenure-cohort liquidity haircut itself (BLEI paper Table 1a) is not implemented this pass; the flat 50% haircut is unchanged.
-Tracked as a Good First Issue, below.
+Tracked as a Good First Issue, below. **v4.5 update: implemented — see Release Notes, above.**

 - **Bimodal `automationRisk` distribution.** Replaces uniform[0.2,1.0] with a 47%/53% mixture — high-risk agents ~ Beta(6,1) (mean ≈0.857), low-risk agents ~ Beta(1,6) (mean ≈0.143) — sourced to Frey & Osborne (2013)/Autor (2015): ~47% of US employment sits above a 70% computerization-probability threshold across 702 O\*NET occupations.
 Verified to have no material effect on aggregate outcomes on its own (isolated in testing before the other three items were combined with it).